renjikassing/wearable-alarm/README.md

 9. The device's workflow is now reset, and a new alarm may be configured upon powering on.

 ## Power
-The device uses a 500mAh battery and has an approximate battery life of 50 hours.
+The device uses a 500 mAh battery and has an approximate battery life of 50 hours.
 Deep sleep mode is used to conserve power.

 ## Software
 The ESP32 firmware is written in C++ within the Arduino framework.
 The source code is included in this repository as "wearable_alarm_flash.ino".